navit-gps/navit/docs/configuration/display.rst

 Generic GUI Options
 ~~~~~~~~~~~~~~~~~~~
-There are some options available for the <tt>gui</tt> tag which are used by all the GUI types.
+There are some options available for the ``gui`` tag which are used by all the GUI types.
 These include:

 * **fullscreen** - Enables Navit to start in fullscreen mode.
 * **pitch** - The pitch value to pitch the map to when selecting 3D mode from the menus.